 Ōtaki Gorge Road closed to vehicles and pedestrians

-The Ōtaki Gorge Road is closed to vehicles and pedestrians due to a major slip. Ōtaki Forks Campsite is closed.
+The Ōtaki Gorge Road is closed to vehicles and pedestrians due to a major slip.
+Camping is available at Boielle Flat Campsite.

 There is an emergency track that you can walk to gain access to Ōtaki Forks.
 It is 5 km long and can be accessed 200 m past the locked gate on the Ōtaki Gorge Road.